The Product Development Process – Step 2 – Requirements

 Concluding Thoughts . . .

 The Product Requirements stage of the process is often skipped or skimped early on.
 It’s a mistake that may result in delays, backing up, higher cost and a longer time to completion.
 Make a good document and refer back often to avoid revisits or missing things.

-From a Product Development standpoint, defining what is “required” is one of the most important steps, and it will be done, one way or another, like it or not — on purpose, or by accident — before the product is finished.
+From a Product Development standpoint, defining “requirements” is one of the most important steps.
+It happens, one way or another, like it or not — on purpose, or by accident — before the product launches.
 The way you do it, and when you do it will certainly influence the final outcome.

 My suggestion?
 Do it early, as complete as possible, then revise as necessary.
 Yes, it will take time in the beginning, yet it will streamline your processes and save a lot of headache.

 Finally, having a proper engineering specification in hand is the best way to document your design if your intentions are to sell, license or patent the end product.
 It’s also a great way to show potential investors that you know the product requirements and therefore know what you’re doing and where you’re going.